Altamont Corridor Express: Route

+Stations

 Tickets and fares

-ACE tickets are available at select stations and on ACE's web site.
-Distance-based fares are available in one way, round trip, 20 trip, and monthly passes.
-Unlike other commuter services, such as Caltrain, ACE does not accept the widly-accepted Clipper Card.
+ACE fares are distance-based and available in one-way, round trip, 10 trip, 20 trip, and monthly passes.
+Unlike many of the other commuter rail services on the West Coast, ACE does not have ticket machines at stations.
+Passengers are encouraged to use the railroad's mobile ticketing app, but paper tickets can be purchased from agents at all stations except Vasco Road and the Santa Clara Transit Center.
+Also, unlike many other transit services in the Bay Area, ACE does not accept the Clipper Card.

 Rolling stock

 ACE operates push-pull trains with one to two diesel locomotives and four to eight bilevel coach cars.
 Trains typically operate with the locomotive(s) leading westbound and the cab car leading eastbound.

 ACE has ordered 17 additional Bombardier BiLevel cars (5 cab cars and 12 coaches).
 Deliveries were expected to begin sometime in 2021.
-The entire fleet of Bombardier bilevel coach cars and MPI F40PH-3C locomotives will be rebuilt, overhauled, and repainted to have a matching paint scheme, except for two F40PH locomotives that were retired in May 2020.
+The entire fleet of Bombardier bilevel coach cars and MPI F40PH-3C locomotives will be rebuilt, overhauled, and repainted to have a matching paint.
 They will then continue to operate along with the newer Siemens Charger SC-44 locomotives, which entered service in 2020.